 - See also: x86-isa, turbo-pascal, turbo-basic, microsoft-macro-assembler

-- I have 25 facts about Turbo Assembler. what would you like to know? email me and let me know how I can help.
+- Have a question about Turbo Assembler not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: